-- 2. Philips submitted another application in April.
-1969, for ai post-expansion annual capacity of 1.75 lakhs sets.
-This application was considered along with three other applications by the Licensing Committee in their meeting held on the 13th October 1969.
-The Philips proposal for expansion was recommended by the Department of Defence Supplies.
-To the meeting of the Licensing Committee held on the 13th October, 1969, the Development Commissioner.
-Small Scale Industries objected to the proposal on the plea that the case of reservation of radios exclusively for the small scale sector was under consideration. - 3.
+- 2 Philips submitted another application 1969, for a post-expansion in April annual capacity of 1.75 lakhs sets.
+This application was considered along with three . other applications by the Licensing Committee in their meeting held on the 13th The Philips proposal for October 1969 expansion was recommended by the Department of Defence Supplies.
+In the meeting of the Licensing Committee held on the 13th October, 1969, the Development Commissioner, Small Scale Industries objected to the proposal on the plea that the case of reservation of radios exclusively for the small scale sector was under consideration. - 3.
 The Licensing Committee suggested discussion of the proposal at an inter-departmental meeting before the matter was again brought up before the Committee.
 An Inter-ministerial meeting was held on the 9th February, 1970.
 It was the view at this meeting that there should be no exclusive reservation of radios for the small sector.
 The case of Philips along with the other cases, which had been received in the meanwhile, was put up for consideration of the Licensing Committee with the following general comments:-